 Ceriann worked in communications and content for 15 years directing campaigns for some of the UK’s leading brands before setting up her own PR and communications consultancy last year.

 Ceriann is also Founder of Winging It Club – an online, social and physical platform that brings inspirational women together to tell their tales of work and play, encouraging other women to give themselves permission to go for it in business and life whether they feel fully equipped to do something or not. https://wingingitclub.com/

 “I am thrilled to become an ambassador of Smart Works.
 I continue to be inspired by their work with women in building their confidence, self-esteem and personal style.
 I genuinely believe there’s a ripple effect to confidence building particularly with women so the more women we can help, the more that help can be multiplied.”

-Fiona Gunnion – Lead Manager for Smart Works Greater Manchester, delivering the Smart Works mission across Manchester since February 2017.
+Fiona Gunnion (currently on leave) – Lead Manager for Smart Works Greater Manchester, delivering the Smart Works mission across Manchester since February 2017.
 Managing our Core Service, working closely with clients and referrals partners, outreach across Manchester, volunteers, stock, fundraising and maintaining key partnerships.